-On Page 2, set the Fax Mode to off.
-Axtel does not support T.38 fax.
+On Page 2, set the Fax Mode to t.38-standard.

 5.5.
 IP Network Regions

 Create a separate IP network region for the service provider trunk group.
 This allows for separate codec or quality of service settings to be used (if necessary) for calls between the enterprise and the service provider versus calls within the enterprise or elsewhere.
 For the compliance test, IP Network Region 2 was chosen for the service provider trunk.
 Use the change ip-network-region 2 command to configure region 2 with the following parameters: